The History Of Red Light Therapy

 Red Light Therapy

 The year 1993 played a big role in the history of red light therapy.
-Also known as RLT, red light therapy is a type of light therapy treatment that uses low-wavelength red light to help improve certain medical conditions, like the appearance of acne, redness, and signs of aging, like fine lines and wrinkles.
+Also known as RLT, red light therapy is a type of light therapy treatment that uses low-wavelength red light to help improve certain medical conditions, like the appearance of acne, redness, and chronic signs of aging, like fine lines and wrinkles.
 It is also reported to significantly improve the look of cellulite and has even been used to help enhance weight loss.
-But the history of red light therapy does not end in this paragraph.
+But the history of red light therapy does not end there.

-NASAs role in the discovery of Red Light Therapy
+NASA’s Role in the Discovery of Red Light Therapy

 Since then, many studies have been conducted on the benefits of red light therapy, finding that it benefits various things, including wound healing, weight loss, cognitive function, sleep quality, inflammation, and more.
-The history of red light therapy has a lot more to say.. but so does the future.

-Avanti body offers a wide range of red light therapies.
+Avanti Body offers a wide range of red light therapies.
 Visit us or call us today to discover how red light therapy from Avanti Body can benefit your health.
 Thank you for visiting us and learning a little bit about the history of red light therapy.
 If you are interested in visiting one of our clinics, you can find an Avanti Body location near you here.

 Additional Blogs